TopPre-Surgical CarePost-Operative CareFeral Cats

 The recovery period is the next 10 days.
 During this time:

 • We strongly recommend that all pets wear e-collars after surgery to avoid post-surgical complications.
 Do not allow your pet to lick or chew at the incision.
-If this occurs, an e-collar must be applied to prevent licking/chewing that can cause infection or the incision to open.
+If this occurs, an e-collar must be applied to prevent licking/chewing which can cause infection or the incision to open.

 • Keep your pets quiet and indoors where they can stay clean, dry, and warm.
 No baths during the recovery period.
 Your pet should avoid running, jumping, playing, swimming, or other strenuous activity.
 Dogs must be walked on a leash when outside.